srid/neuron-template/index.md

 This is a template zettelkasten for [neuron](https://neuron.zettel.page/).
 It supports deploying to GitHub Pages on every git push to `master` branch in GitHub.

 {.ui .message}
-Be sure to edit `neuron.dhall` when fork this repository.
+Be sure to edit `neuron.dhall` after forking this repository.